KordaMentha

-KordaMentha is an independent Australian owned and led Asia-Pacific advisory firm that provides specialist restructuring, forensics, real estate, and technology and data advisory services across more than a dozen industries.
+KordaMentha is an Australian advisory firm that provides specialist restructuring, forensic accounting, real estate, and technology and data advisory services across more than a dozen industries.
 The business was co-founded in April 2002 by Mark Korda and Mark Mentha, for whom the firm is named.

-KordaMentha has offices across Australia including Melbourne, Sydney,Brisbane, Perth, Canberra and Townsville, and has international offices in Auckland, Singapore, and Jakarta.
+KordaMentha has offices across Australia including Melbourne, Sydney, Brisbane, Perth, Canberra and Townsville, and has international offices in Auckland, Singapore, and Jakarta.
 The firm has further global reach, partnering with Alix Partners to execute on multi-territory projects.
+By 2025, the company had more than 70 partners and 600 staff across Australia and internationally.

 KordaMentha provides specialist advisory services across an extensive range of business areas including Risk, Financial Crime, Technology and Data, Real Estate, Performance Improvement, Forensics, Major Projects, Restructuring and Cybersecurity, as well as Industry teams including Public Sector, Defence and National Security, Health, Education, Financial Services, Agriculture, Aviation and Transport, Energy and Natural Resources, Infrastructure, Leisure, Gaming and Hospitality, Media and Telecommunications, Real Estate and Construction and Retail and Consumer.
 Notable personnel include John Dewar (ex Vice-Vice Chancellor of La Trobe University).